 Fair use is a legal doctrine that allows for limited use of copyrighted material in certain circumstances.
-It involves consideration of four factors, as outlined in 17 U.S.C. §107 and expanded upon in the various court cases that have applied and interpreted the law.
+It involves consideration of four factors, as outlined in 17 U.S.C. §107 and expanded upon in the various court cases (see below) that have applied and interpreted the law.
 Determining whether a use is fair (and therefore not infringing) must be done on a case-by-case basis dependent on the particular facts.
 To get a definitive answer about whether something is a fair use requires resolution in a federal court, but in most cases, you can rely on best practices and checklists that apply the four factors to a known set of facts.

 17 U.S.C. §107 tells us that "the fair use of a copyrighted work...for purposes such as criticism, comment, news reporting, teaching (including multiple copies for classroom use), scholarship, or research, is not an infringement of copyright."